-The variance of time exposed to the sun depends on your skin’s natural pigment: the fairer your skin, the less time in the sun; the darker your skin, the more time in the sun you should spend, within this range.
-Many runners get at least this much exposure in the warmer seasons, but if you have a history of skin cancer or pre-cancer or live in a region where this sunny days are few and far between, taking vitamin D in supplement form at the recommended amount is considered a safe way to help your body absord the calcium it needs.
+Depending on your skin’s natural pigment, you may need to vary the time you spend in the sun.
+The fairer your skin, the less time in the sun; the darker your skin, the more time in the sun you should spend, within this range.
+A lot of runners get more sun exposure in the warmer seasons, but be mindful of the history of skin cancer in your family.

 1. Power-Pack Your Smoothie